-1. First, read the Acronis vmProtect 7 license agreement, select the acceptance check box and then click Next.

-- 2. Specify the desired ESX(i) server or vCenter access credentials: IP address or hostname, your user name and access password.
+- 1. First, read the Acronis vmProtect 9 license agreement, select the acceptance check box and then click Next. - 2.
+Specify the desired ESX(i) server or vCenter access credentials: IP address or hostname, your user name and access password.
 When you click Next, the installer will automatically check the connection and go through the authorization procedure. - 3.
-Then the installer will check for previous versions of Acronis vmProtect 7 or any other Acronis software on the specified ESX(i) server.
+Then the installer will check for previous versions of Acronis vmProtect 9 or any other Acronis software on the specified ESX(i) server.
 If you already have the Acronis Virtual Appliance set up there and it is outdated, then the installer would prompt you to update it to the latest version or create the new Virtual Appliance. - 4.
-Set your Appliance (VM) name, choose the ESX(i) host and datastore as a target for deploying the Acronis vmProtect 7 software.
+Set your Appliance (VM) name, choose the ESX(i) host and datastore as a target for deploying the Acronis vmProtect 9 software.
 You can change the Appliance name or keep the default one.
 The Appliance name should be unique within the ESX(i) host.
 If you set the vCenter and its credentials on the previous installation step, you have to choose one of the ESX(i) hosts contained in that vCenter from the respective drop-down list.
 Otherwise, there will be no choice and you will see your direct ESX(i) host. - Then, select the datastore on that specific ESX(i).
 If the space on that datastore is not enough for installation, you will get the warning suggesting that you free up some space on the selected datastore or choose another one.
 There can be only one unique Virtual Appliance with the specified name on the specified datastore.
-If the Appliance name already exists there, you will have to change either your Appliance name or the datastore. - 5.
+If the Appliance name already exists there, you will have to change either your Appliance name or the datastore. - If you specify the vCenter on this step, you can select to Enable vCenter integration with the respective check box. - You can optionally select the Automatically start up the Virtual Appliance after ESXi host reboot check box. - 5.
 Provide the information on the network settings for your Virtual Appliance.
 This step contains standard network settings like IP address, subnet mask, default gateway, DNS server settings, etc. You can also let the appliance acquire the network settings automatically, which is the default option. - 6.
 The next step prompts you to accept or ignore your participation in the Acronis Customer Experience Program. - 7.
-After going through all the required steps of the installation wizard, you will finally see the summary information of the deployment operations to be performed components to be installed, required space, account information and chosen destination (host and datastore). - Then the Acronis vmProtect 7 installer deploys the Virtual Appliance software.
+After going through all the required steps of the installation wizard, you will finally see the summary information of the deployment operations to be performed components to be installed, required space, account information and chosen destination (host and datastore).
+Then the Acronis vmProtect 9 installer deploys the Virtual Appliance software.
 You will see the progress bar with the current installation step indicated.
 After the deployment is finished successfully, the appliance is started automatically.
 Please, wait until the whole process is completed and everything is checked.
 This may take several minutes.